rongrimes/ssd1306/README.md

 ***

 ## Design Limitation
-The device I have is the SSD1306 128x32 SPI device.
+I have the SSD1306 128x32 SPI device.
 This means (obviously) that there are 32 horizontal lines.
-What is less obvious is that the line are number 1,3,5,7...
+What is less obvious is that the lines are numbered 1,3,5,7...
 The code takes this into account.

-However the code is "not 64 line" ready, meaning... for a 64 line display, the code needs to be reviwed and adjusted accordingly.
+However the code is "not 64 line" ready, meaning... for a 64 line display, the code needs to be reviewed and adjusted accordingly.
 (I'll fix the code if/when I get a 64 line display - anyone want to send me a SSD1306 128x64 OLED device?)

 ***

 ## Power Pack
-The video shows the pico and OLED being drived by a 9.6V NiMH power pack running a little UBEC 5-23V > 5V 3A converter.
+The video shows the pico and OLED being driven by a 9.6V NiMH power pack running a little [UBEC 5-23V > 5V 3A converter](https://www.aliexpress.com/item/590427933.html).
 It's a great little package for rechargeable power and low cost power components.